RobustPerception/demo_prometheus_ansible/README.md

-These are the Ansible cookbooks for the live Prometheus demo at http://demo.robustperception.io
+These are the Ansible playbooks for the live Prometheus demo at http://demo.robustperception.io